DiamondLightSource/pato-frontend/README.rst

 - DEV_CONTACT: email used for contacting application support
 - ENVIRONMENT: application environment - one of 'production', 'staging' or 'demo'
 - FEEDBACK_URL (optional): URL pointing to form that takes user feedback
+- REPROCESSING_ENABLED: whether to show or hide reprocessing buttons

 ==========
 Deployment